Request Configuration

 Navigation Options

-To customize the navigation behavior when loading a page, such as specifying when to consider the page fully loaded (e.g., waiting for network activity to settle), you can use the gotoOptions parameter.
-The objects mirror Puppeteer's GoToOptions interface.
+Pass gotoOptions to customize navigation behavior, such as specifying when to consider the page fully loaded.
+The options mirror Puppeteer's GoToOptions interface.

 Example